dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 If relation with same type exist then replace with new specified relation.

-return updated object(s) with only updated fields and relation.
+Return: updated object(s) with only updated fields and relation.

 Method: PUT